SAP-archive/teched2020-DEV161/exercises/ex3/README.md

 # Exercise 3 - Create a New Application from Template

-In this exercise, you will learn how to  an SAP Fiori application for freestyle development.
+In this exercise, you will learn how to create an SAP Fiori application for freestyle development.
 The application will follow the SAP Fiori Worklist floorplan.

 ## Exercise 3.0 - Preparation

 Create a folder that will contain the app's project.

-1. From the main menu select *File | New Folder*.
+1. From SAP Business Application Studio main menu select *File | New Folder*.

 2. Name the folder *products-inventory*, and click *OK*.
     >Using information in the popup message verify that the new folder will be created in */home/user/projects*.